leraroy/cypress-cucumber/README.md

 <li>Clone this repository</li>
 <li>To run tests:</li>
    <ol>
-   <li>2.1.
-Run the "npm run test" command for run test on the chrome browser</li>
+   <li>Run the "npm run test" command for run test on the chrome browser</li>
-   <li>2.2.
-Run the "npm run test:firefox" command for run test on the firefox browser</li>
+   <li>Run the "npm run test:firefox" command for run test on the firefox browser</li>
-   <li>2.3.
-Run the "npm run cy:open" command to run test in chrome browser in cypress GUI</li>
+   <li>Run the "npm run cy:open" command to run test in chrome browser in cypress GUI</li>
    </ol>
    </ol>